-Natalia Garibotto Eats Spaghetti In Minuscule Red Bikini: ‘Thicker Than A Bowl Of Pasta’
+Natalia Garibotto Eats Spaghetti In Minuscule Red Bikini: 'Thicker Than A Bowl Of Pasta'

 Natalia Garibotto took to Instagram to flaunt her curvaceous figure in a red bikini on Wednesday.
-The model shared a series of photos that saw her modeling the swimsuit while eating pasta.
+The model shared a series of photos where she modeled the swimsuit while eating pasta.

-The popular influencer’s bathing suit top had classic, triangle-shaped cups.
+The popular influencer's bathing suit top had classic triangle-shaped cups.
 The tiny bottoms were held around her hips with thin straps that were tied into loopy bows.

-The update consisted of four snapshots that caught the blond beauty posing beside a swimming pool.
-Palm tress and other foliage stood tall behind a short wall on one side of the area.
+The update consisted of four snapshots where the blond beauty was caught posing beside a swimming pool.
+Palm trees and other foliage stood tall behind a short wall on one side of the area.

 Natalia wore her hair in a messy bun on the top of her head in most of the pictures.